JordanSimYJ/techxperience/website/Lab-1.md

  ![image](./imgs/lab-1/step-34.png)

 11. Download the following document to your laptop.
-Then click the upload document icon and look for the Employees-Benefit.pdf document.
+Then click the upload document icon and look for the [Employees-Benefit.pdf](./pdfs/Employee-Benefits.pdf) document

  ![image](./imgs/lab-1/step-35.png)